icons8/lunacy-docs/docs/release-notes/index.md

 ### Bug Fixes

-- Space key is not working in text edit mode
+- Space key malfunctioning in text edit mode has been fixed
-- Scaling issue of resizing thumbs
+- Scaling issue of resizing thumbs has been fixed

 ## 3.9